csoroz/CIPs/CIP-1694/README.md

 ### Reducing the power of entities with large amounts of Ada

-Mechanisms, such as quadratic voting, exist to guard against entities with a large amount of influence.
+Various mechanisms, such as quadratic voting, have been proposed to guard against entities with a large amount of influence.
 In a system based on "1 Lovelace, 1 vote", however, it is trivially easy to split stake into small amounts and undo the protections.
 Without an on-chain identity verification system we cannot adopt any such measures.